 3. Look for patterns.
 Diseases don’t occur in straight lines!
 Is only a single plant affected?
 Is the problem restricted to a certain area or a single species?
 Are the symptoms randomly distributed, or can you see distinct patterns or clear lines of demarcation between healthy and affected plants?
 Is the damage occurring in a pattern consistent with recently performed maintenance practices?
 Random patterns are often indicative of diseases or insect pests, whereas uniform damage, such as streaks or lines or damage over a large area, is indicative of an abiotic (chemical, physical or mechanical) culprit.

-4. Timing of events.
+4. The timing of events.
 How did the problem develop?
 Did it appear suddenly or over time?
 Has the damage spread or stayed in the same location?
 Does the damage coincide with changes in the weather?
 Progressive development and spread of a problem over time is often associated with a pest or pathogen.
 Acute damage or that which occurs suddenly is more typically caused by abiotic factors such as environmental stress, mechanical damage (caused by mowers, topdressing, abrasive sand, etc.) or chemical injury.

 5. Look for evidence of a pathogen or pest activity.
 Specifically, look for key diagnostic signs or symptoms that are indicative of pathogens or insect pests.
 For instance, the presence of large numbers of fruiting bodies or mycelium might lead one to suspect a fungal infection.
 If you’ve gathered sufficient background information and nothing strikes you as being obvious, such as a chemical misapplication, and you’ve eliminated the possibility of pathogens and insect pests, retrace your steps and focus your diagnosis on abiotic factors.
 This is where things get tough, and you may need to enlist the services of a plant pest or disease diagnosis laboratory to help narrow the range of probable causes.
 Whenever possible, include photographs or digital images to aid the diagnostician in their task.